South Padre Team

 As a Licensed Professional Counselor with experience in diverse therapeutic services, case management, and psychoeducational teaching, David Tejeda has specialized expertise in Eye Movement Desensitization Reprocessing (EMDR), substance abuse, and family counseling services, including the creation of didactic and experiential psychoeducation.
 David received both his bachelor’s in psychology and his Master of Education in counseling and guidance from the University of Texas at Brownsville.
 He is a skilled and knowledgeable speaker who has taught graduate-level courses in addiction counseling at the University of Texas at Rio Grande Valley.
 Prior to his current role, David started in 2014 as a primary counselor for Origins, then served as Family Services Director on South Padre Island.
 As Clinical Director, he oversees all clinical operations and teams at our South Padre Island locations, including the development and implementation of therapeutic groups and services for our patients and their families.

-Jennifer Pinkerton, LCSW, LCDC, Certified EMDR Therapist – Program Director, Hannah’s House
+Amber Wrye, LPC, LCDC, EMDR II – Program Director, Hannah’s House

 Alexandra Brotzman, MSN, APRN, FNP-C – Family Nurse Practitioner